Niteshbakhla/auth_system/README.md

 ### 🔹 2.
 Verify Email

 **GET** `/api/auth/verify?token=<verification_token>`
-Verifies a user’s email using a token sent in email.
+Verifies a user’s email using the token sent in email.

 **Response:**